Beto Gonçalves: Return to Sriwijaya (loan)

 He was signed for Sriwijaya to play in the Liga 2 in the 2020 season, on loan from Madura United.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persis Solo (loan)

 On 26 April 2021, Beto signed for Indonesian Liga 2 club Persis Solo, on loan from Liga 1 club Madura United.
 He made his league debut on 26 September by starting in a 2–0 win against PSG Pati, and he also scored his first goal for Persis in the 20th minute at the Manahan Stadium, Surakarta.

+PSBS Biak (loan)

+On 9 September 2023, Beto signed for Indonesian Liga 2 club PSBS Biak, on loan from Liga 1 club Madura United.
+Beto helped the team secured their first-ever promotion to the top tier league.

 International career

+Gonçalves was naturalized as an Indonesian citizen on 8 February 2018, after staying in Indonesia for 12 years.
 He made his debut with Indonesia on 10 October 2018 in a friendly against Myanmar in which he scored a goal and also immediately provide 1 assist.
 On 15 June 2019, he scored four goals against Vanuatu in which Indonesia won 6–0.
 He was also included to the Indonesia Olympic squad as one of the senior players at the 2018 Asian Games.
 He also scored 4 goals in 5 appearances.